dashroshan/c-practice-questions/README.md

 ## C Practice

-These are solution of the exercise questions that I did from the Programming in Ansi C book by E. Balagurusamy.
-Questions upto chapter 10 are present in a commented out manner in their respective chapter files inside the [chapter 05 to 09](/chapter%2005%20to%2009) folder.
-Questions from chapter 10 are present inside their respective chapter folders as individual C files.
+These are the answers to the exercise problems from E. Balagurusamy's Programming in Ansi C book.
+Questions up to chapter 10 are present in their respective chapter files under the [chapter 05 to 09](/chapter%2005%20to%2009) folder, commented out.
+Individual C files containing questions from Chapter 10 can be found in their respective chapter directories.